TREK Frequently Asked Questions

 - Issuing and returning of keys after established move-in hours

 - Connecting them with other group members

-- Opportunity for TREK leaders to help late TREKkies inventory gear and for Wilderness TREKs, receive their portion of group gear and food.
+- Opportunity for TREK Interns to help late TREKkies inventory gear and for Wilderness TREKs, receive their portion of group gear and food.

 After Group Departure:

 If a student arrives after the group has departed, it will only be possible for them to still participate in TREK if:

 - the timeline for connecting with the group will not negatively impact the experience and/or designated travel timetable

 - significant inconvenience or endangerment to TREK Interns, staff or other students is not a concern

 In the event that all of these conditions are met, TREK families will assume all responsibility for transporting their student to meet the rest of the group.